Akbar Hermawan

-Akbar Hermawan (born 29 July 1998) is an Indonesian professional footballer who plays as a midfielder for Liga 2 club Persikabo 1973.
+Akbar Hermawan (born 29 July 1998) is an Indonesian professional footballer who plays as a midfielder for Championship club Persiba Balikpapan.

 Club career

 Persela Lamongan

 He was signed for Persela Lamongan to play in Liga 1 in the 2021 season.
 Akbar made his first-team debut on 4 September 2021 in a match against PSIS Semarang at the Wibawa Mukti Stadium, Cikarang.